Henderson-Jake/Dog-Shelter-Project/README.md

 • Close the shelter (clear all the dogs' weights)

-• Show a report based on the classification (https://www.coastalpet.com/sizing-guide/)

 Your program has to manage two global variables: the array containing the dogs' weight as gWeight and the gShelterSize that will be used to know how many dogs are in the shelter.
 Additionally, it will use a single Scanner as a global constant named gIN and a global constant of gMAX_DOGS equal to 100 for the maximum number of dogs allowed in the shelter.